Broken Mirror's Blog

 We all went about our business.
 We drilled, baby, drilled.

-Built even bigger things, something brand new
+Built bigger things, brand new, shiny and tall.

 With more destruction.